 Don't get too attached, though.
 The theme of the video, like the song it was made for, is about how we can kiss those Taylors goodbye.
-The video even starts in a cemetery, with the headstone for her reputation sitting front and center.
+The video even starts in a cemetery, with the headstone for her reputation sitting front and centre.

-My personal favorite part of the video, however, occurs when the song is over.
+My personal favourite part of the video, however, occurs when the song is over.
 At the very end, that handful of the music video characters from earlier gather in a line and directly address some of the events that have unfolded in the past year — she even says out loud the iconic "I'd like to be excluded from this narrative" line that was made famous on her Instagram.